 It’s worth noting that a lot of these tactics also work very well for traditional search, so double the reward for getting it right!

-It’s been well known for a while that Google has been using the mobile version of a site as the primary version that they use to index your site.
+It’s been well known for a while that Google has been using mobile versions of websites as the primary version that they use to index your site.

 - Make sure it displays properly on mobile (using tools like the mobile-friendly test from Google)